TrellixVulnTeam/Page_ideas_VJOQ/README.md

 1.1.2: minor tag adjustment in the form in "manage global"

-1.2: Removed placeholder projects and added personal portfolio More currently being developed...
+1.2: Removed placeholder projects and added personal portfolio.
+Expanded "more resources" section.
+More currently being developed...